-(2) In the event of an involuntary termination of employment of the NEO by the employer (other than for certain reasons specified in the Severance Pay Plan) other than during the twenty-four (24) month period following a change of control (as defined in the change of control agreement with the NEO), then the NEO will be entitled to receive the following payments pursuant to the Severance Pay Plan: (i) 54 weeks of per annum base salary, (ii) one times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination based upon the portion of the year during which the NEO is employed.
-In the event of a termination during the twenty-four (24) month period following a change of control, then the NEO will be entitled to receive the following cash severance benefits pursuant to the NEO's change of control agreement: (i) a multiple of one and a half times the NEO's base salary for the year of termination, (ii) a multiple of one and a half times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the year of termination, (ii) a multiple of one and a half times the NEO's base salary for the year of termination, (ii) a multiple of one and a half times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated p
+In the event of an involuntary termination of employment of the NEO by the employer (other than for certain reasons specified in the Severance Pay Plan) other than during the twenty-four (24) month period following a change of control (as defined in the change of control agreement with the NEO), then the NEO will be entitled to receive the following payments pursuant to the Severance Pay Plan: (i) 54 weeks of per annum base salary, (ii) one times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of termination based upon the portion of the year during which the NEO is employed.
+In the event of a termination during the twenty-four (24) month period following a change of control, then the NEO will be entitled to receive the following cash severance benefits pursuant to the NEO's AIP target opportunity for the year of termination, and (iii) a multiple of one and a half times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the year of termination, (ii) a multiple of one and a half times the NEO's AIP target opportunity for the year of termination, and (iii) a pro-rated portion of the NEO's AIP target opportunity for the year of year of termination based upon the portion of the year during which the NEO is employed.